Dominik GuzyUpdated: 07/01/2020

 Last but not least, they both maintain focus in the core library, with concerns such as routing and global state management handled by companion libraries.

 Both libraries have similar results in benchmarks, especially in terms of creating elements using virtual DOM.
-Vue.js is smaller and allocates less memory, React.js on the other hand is faster in terms of updating and re-rendering elements.
-That can lead us to conclusion, that the performance benchmarks should only be considered as side note, not as a verdict.
+Vue.js is smaller and allocates less memory, React.js, on the other hand, is faster in terms of updating and re-rendering factors.
+That can lead us to a conclusion that the performance benchmarks should only be considered as a side note, not as a verdict.

 I have prepared two similar applications, one in React.js and the other in Vue.js.
 I would like to show you how things are done in one and the other.

 Apps are composed of a few components:

 – App – container of other components and header

 – Counter – two buttons for incrementing and decrementing and a counter

 – Markdown Editor – dead simple markdown editor and compiler using

 – Sample Form – another simple component, which displays a message based on two text inputs.

 Let’s start with a simple